IsabelaSanchez/61040-portfolio/assignments/selectedDomains.md

 Creativity block: Some words of the challenge may be harder to interpret, and you might spend more time stressing about what to draw than actually drawing.
 This can take away from the joy of the challenge. **Non-Selected problem: There are a lot of resources for artist's blocks**

 ### Stakeholders

+**Participant**: Feels discouraged and may abandon the challenge entirely after missing a day.

+**Community**: When participants quit early, it leads to fewer shared drawings, less feedback, and weaker group bonding.

+**Organizer/Platform**: Participation rates decline when users drop out.

 ### Feature